EndPointCorp/end-point-blog/2012/11/09/postgres-alter-column-problems-and.html.md

 ```

 The important column is **atttypmod**.
 It indicates the legal length of this varchar column
-(whose full legal name is 'character varying', but everyone calls it varchar).
+(whose full legal name is “character varying”, but everyone calls it varchar).
 In the case of
 Postgres, there is also 4 characters of overhead.
 So VARCHAR(32) shows up as 36 in the
 atttypmod column.
 Thus, if we want to change it to a VARCHAR(64), we add 4 to 64 and get a number of 68.
 Before we do this change, however, we need to make sure that nothing else will be affected.
 There are